Ugo, Akita: Local attractions

-Local festivals and events

-Ugo is well known in Akita for the annual Bon Dance in Nishimonai.

 Nishimonai Bon Odori

 The Nishimonai Bon Odori (西馬音内盆踊り) is held every year from August 16–18.
 It is a symbolic dance to show proper respect and gratefulness to one's deceased ancestors.
 It is ranked as one of the top 3 bon dances in Japan.
 It began as a harvest dance in Nishimonai in about 1280.
 In 1601 the lord of Nishimonai, Onodera Shigemichi, burned his castle after a defeat and the people danced among the ruins to remember their lord.
 These two dances were merged in the late 18th century to form the dance's last incarnation which (despite attempts to stop it in the early 20th century) continues to this day.
 It is the biggest festival of the year, drawing people from all over Tohoku, and the country at large.

 The week before the festival all of the shops on the Bon Odori street open up and display traditional hanui (端縫) patchwork kimono, amigasa (あみがさ) hats and hikosa zukin (彦三頭巾) masks.

 The shops and food stands open at around 5.
 The dance begins as the sun goes down and continues until about 11.